isabelxklee/winner-winner-chicken-dinner/README.md

 1. Install [Node.js](https://www.npmjs.com/get-npm).

     ```$ brew install node```
-2. Install...

-    ```$ npm install ...```

-3. Clone this repo and cd into the directory.
+2. Clone this repo and cd into the directory.
-4. Install all dependencies.
+3. Install all dependencies.

     ```$ npm install```

-5. Start the development mode.
+4. Start the development mode.

     ```$ npm start```

-6. Open your browser and navigate to `http://localhost:3000/`.
+5. Open your browser and navigate to `http://localhost:3000/`.

 <a name="tools"/>